 OHSU MFM Fellowship Program was granted the ability to accommodate an additional fellow for the 2016-2017 academic year for a total of four fellows.
-We will be matching one fellow this year.
+We will be matching two fellows this year.

 All required residency education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, or in an RCPSC-accredited or CFPC-accredited program located in Canada.

 A complete application must include:

 - ERAS application